 The Sony 90 mm is notoriously slow to focus.
 This is definitely a thing, but you can deal with it.
 First, set the focus limiter on the lens to 28 – 50 cm.
 That helps.
 Setting the focus mode to AFS and “release priority” might help a bit more.
 Ultimately I’ve started using the DMF focus mode – Direct Manual Focus – which is super useful.
 Here’s a great explanatory video by Mark Galer (my main guru for Sony camera settings):

 To get the best use out of DMF, decouple the shutter from autofocus.
 I’ve set my A7rIII to back-button focus using the AF-ON button.
 The dedicated thumb lever that Nauticam has on the housing makes this easy to use.
 When you press the AF-ON button with the lever, the camera uses AFS autofocus to get close(ish) to the correct focal plane.
-Once it’s in the correct neighbourhood, you can release the button and use focus peaking to get the exact focus you need by moving the camera forward and back slightly.
+Once it’s in the correct neighborhood, you can release the button and use focus peaking to get the exact focus you need by moving the camera forward and back slightly.

 Mark Galer did another video on speeding up low-light autofocus for Sony systems, which I found useful while I was working out the above settings:

-Customising the camera
+Customizing the camera

 I tend to set the camera up for the specific shooting requirements I need for different projects.
 I’ve set all the above to memory recall 2 on the camera, although it doesn’t save button assignments.
-Aside from the above, there are a couple more customisations I make for macro:
+Aside from the above, there are a couple more customizations I make for macro:

-At some point I’d like to buy the Nauticam SMC-1 for some true supermacro.
+At some point, I’d like to buy the Nauticam SMC-1 for some true supermacro.
 But I digress.